AvolitesLtd/TitanManual/docs/patching/fixture-personality-options.md

     cells for Pan or Tilt offset

--   In the Patch View window, in the Attribute Behaviour tab you can select \[Offset\] from the context menu buttons.
+-   In the Patch View window, in the Attribute Behaviour tab you can select <Keys.SoftKey>Offset</Keys.SoftKey> from the context menu buttons.
 This lets you view or adjust offsets set by the first two methods.

 Fixture / Attribute curves